jarvint12/hruh_webpage/en/contribute.md

 ## How to edit instructions in this website

-Basically this webpage is just a collection of [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) documents, so you just need to edit the Markdown files:
+Basically this webpage is just a collection of [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) documents, so you just need to edit the Markdown files.
+There are multiple ways of doing that, but the simplest is:

-* Find the instruction markdown file (.md) you would like to edit in [Google Drive](https://drive.google.com/open?id=1GS1hFvEuJPP3EaYjt--6MBv4rv93AbWu). *It should be obvious which file contains which information, e.g. git.md contains information on How to git.*
-* Edit the things you'd like to change in the
+* the GitHub way: edit the .md files straight in [this repo](https://github.com/janihuuh/hruh_webpage).

 Tips on markdown can be found e.g. [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 A text editor is adviced, e.g. [Atom](https://atom.io/) or [MacDown](https://macdown.uranusjr.com/)